ITRS-Group/cordial/integrations/servicenow/README.md

 ## Introduction

+This Geneos to Service Now integration provides a way for you to create or update incidents in Service Now from your Geneos gateway(s).
+The selection of the components to raise incidents against, the user and the mappings of Geneos data to specific fields in Service Now are all configurable.

+The binaries provided are for linux-amd64 as this is the standard architecture suported by the Geneos Gateway, however there should be no restriction on platform if you build from source.

+There are no specific prerequisites to use this integration beyond the two programs and their respective configuration files.

 ## Components

 There are two primary components of the integration.
 The router (`snow_router`) and the client CLI (`snow_client`).